Cut Flower Garden Dos and Don’ts for Beginners

 Check out my favorite supplies and tools for starting seeds indoors.
 Whether you’re looking for grow lights or a seed starting mix, you’ll find what I use in my own greenhouse.

 DO know your hardiness zone, which is helpful when deciding which perennial plants will grow and survive in certain areas in North America and the best time to plant seedlings outdoors.

 Hardiness zones are determined by your area’s 30-year average last frost date.
 I live 60 miles SW of Seattle, WA. and am in Zone 8b.

 flower seed packets

-daisies in the garden
+zinnias growing in the cut flower garden

 DO choose cut flower plants that produce for several months.
 Some examples from my garden are hydrangeas, zinnias, cosmos, and dahlias.